Kyleg142/localsage/README.md

 - **Session management**: load, save, delete, reset, and summarize sessions.
 - **Profile management**: save, delete, and switch model profiles.
 - Reasoning/Chain-of-thought support with a dedicated Reasoning panel.
-- Context length monitoring via **tiktoken**, shown through a subtle status panel.
+- Context length monitoring, shown through a subtle status panel.

-There is also collection of [built-in Markdown themes](https://pygments.org/styles/) to choose from to customize your sessions!
+There is also a collection of [built-in Markdown themes](https://pygments.org/styles/) to choose from to customize your sessions!

 ## Compatibility 🔩
 **Python 3.10** or later required.